South Downs Light Railway: Stations on the Line

 The railway has two stations: Stopham Road which is the main station and where passengers start their journey.
 The Station is on the site of the old station from the 7 1/4 days, with the original structures (excluding the Signal Box) surviving until 2006, where it would then be demolished to make way for the new station, which was completed in 2007.
 This redevelopment include a new ticket office as well as impressive platform canopy.
-It has also since had the platform extended to accommodate multiple and busy days!
+It has also since had the platform extended to accommodate ever growing trains on busy days.

-The Line has one of station at Hardham Halt, constructed in 2014 and 2015, it was build to sever as a Grotto when Santa visits as well as space for displays during special events, it is not regularly open to the public however.
+The Line has one station at Hardham Halt.
+Constructed in 2014 and 2015, it was built to serve as a Grotto when Santa visits as well as space for Model Railway displays during Special Events and Glas, it is not regularly open to the public however.

 Signalling

 In the 7 1/4 days a signal box was constructed at the station, this structure still survives today, more or less looking as it did back then however in Southern Railway green and cream to match the rest of the station.
-The box houses an impressive 16 lever Westinghouse mini frame, electronically controlling a series of signals and points around the line.
-In more recent years the box has had a new roof and new stairs, keeping this highly impressive piece of kit going.
+The box houses an 16 lever Westinghouse mini frame, electronically controlling a series of signals and points around the line.
+In more recent years the box has had a new roof and new stairs, keeping this piece of kit going.